vmware/terraform-azurerm-avi-alb-deployment-azure/README.md

 | se_size   | The Azure VM Size used for the Avi Service Engines | string
 | additional_sites   | Additional sites that will be configured.
 This parameter should only be set for the primary GSLB site | string

 The example below shows a GSLB deployment with 2 regions utilized.
-VNET Peering is configured (with create_vnet_peering and vnet_peering_settings variables) between the two newly created Avi VNETs so that the controllers can communicate.
+VNET Peering is configured (with configure_vnet_peering variable) between the two newly created Avi VNETs so that the controllers can communicate.
 ```hcl
 terraform {
   backend "local" {